Felix Leiter: Jack Lord: 1962

+Jack Lord (pictured in 1968), the first actor of the role, appeared in only Dr. No (1962).

 Jack Lord was the first Felix Leiter, appointed into the role for the first Bond film, Dr. No. Eon Productions started filming the series out of the order written by Fleming (Fleming had started with Casino Royale, with Dr. No being the sixth novel).
 Leiter was not present in the Fleming novel, but the writers added the character to the film.
 Bond scholars Jim Smith and Stephen Lavington consider Leiter to offer negligible help to Bond (Sean Connery), largely because there is no role for him in the novel, a point with which continuation Bond author Raymond Benson agrees, noting that he is "extraneous to the dramatic action".
 Jeremy Black agrees, although points out that the inclusion of Leiter was a sign of American influence in the Caribbean.

 Lord played Leiter in a "swaggering" fashion, according to Smith and Lavington, and they considered him "excellent, an effective American version of James Bond."
 Bond scholars Lee Pfeiffer and Dave Worrall agree, stating that Lord's was "one of the most satisfying portrayals of Leiter".